Concordia, Entre Ríos: History

+The area was inhabited by the Charrúas and the Yaro people when the Spanish had arrived.

+The city was founded in November 1831.

 Geography

 Concordia lies on the right-hand (western) shore of the Uruguay River, opposite the city of Salto in Uruguay.
 The two cities are joined by a road/railway link that is part of the Salto Grande Dam complex (starting on the Argentine side 18 km north from the center of Concordia).
+It is located approximately 430 km north of Buenos Aires.

 Climate

 According to the Köppen climate classification, Concordia has a humid subtropical climate (Cfa).
 Mean monthly temperatures range from 12.5 C in July, the coldest month, to 25.3 C in January, the warmest month.
 Concordia receives a mean annual precipitation of 1372.9 mm.
 Fall (March to May) is the wettest season while winter (June to August) is the driest season.
 However, there is great year to year variability in annual precipitation.
 The frost free period is 10 months long and in an average year, there are 8.6 days with frost.

 Nature

 The city is known as the national capital of citrus production.
 El Palmar National Park, an important reserve for Yatay palm trees, lies 60 km south of the city.